Arch Enemy: Will to Power (2016–2019)

-On 26 August 2016, it was announced that Arch Enemy was working on their tenth studio album which would be released in 2017.
-On 22 May 2017, the band revealed that the album would be entitled Will to Power, to be released on 8 September 2017 by Century Media Records.
+On 26 August 2016, it was announced that Arch Enemy was working on their tenth studio album, which would be released in 2017.
+On 22 May 2017, the band revealed that the album would be titled Will to Power, to be released on 8 September 2017 by Century Media Records.

 The first single, "The World Is Yours", was released on 14 July 2017, along with a music video that gained more than 1.1 million views on YouTube in the first two days.

 On 2 August 2017, the band announced a co-headlining North American tour with Trivium in fall 2017 with While She Sleeps and Fit for an Autopsy as support acts.

-In an October 2018 interview, Michael Amott announced that he has been "writing a little bit here and there" and has "a few new ideas" for the next Arch Enemy album.
+In an October 2018 interview, Michael Amott announced that he was "writing a little bit here and there" and had "a few new ideas" for the next Arch Enemy album.

-Covered in Blood (2019)

 On 18 January 2019, Arch Enemy released Covered in Blood, a compilation album of songs covered over the years.